CAT Emissions Gaps

 Data underlying the above graph can be downloaded here.

-In addition to the global temperature outcomes of policies and pledges, the CAT also assess the expected absolute emissions in 2020, 2025, and 2030 and compares these with benchmark emissions consistent with limiting warming below 2°C with likely (≥66%) probability and with limiting warming below 1.5°C by 2100 (with ≥50% probability) for these years.
+In addition to the global temperature outcomes of policies and pledges, the CAT also assesses the expected absolute emissions in 2020, 2025, and 2030 and compares these with benchmark emissions consistent with benchmark pathways in line with the temperature goal in the Paris Agreement.

-As of 7 December 2015, a substantial gap remains between the levels of emissions in 2025 and 2030 projected in the INDCs submitted to the UNFCCC and the lower levels that would be consistent with limiting warming below 2°C (or 1.5°C).
+As of 1 November 2015, a substantial gap remains between the levels of emissions in 2025 and 2030 projected in the NDCs submitted to the UNFCCC and the lower levels that would be consistent with the temperature goal in the Paris Agreement.